 In clinical studies, hypertension was reported in 4% (67/1,775) of subjects in clinical trials 1 and 2.
 Transient elevations in systolic blood pressure, sometimes occurring with facial flushing, dizziness, or nausea were observed in 6% (106/1,775) of subjects in these two clinical trials.
 These elevations generally occurred immediately after dosing and resolved within 30 minutes.
-Monitor patients for signs and symptoms of hypertension following each Injectafer administration [see Dosage and n the 24 hours following administration of Injectafer, laboratory assays may overestimate serum iron and transferrin bound iron by also measuring the iron in Injectafe
+Monitor patients for signs and symptoms of hypertension following each Injectafer administration [see Dosage and Administration (2)].